 Whole of life

-Whole-of-life insurance policies offer protection for your whole life.
+Whole of life insurance policies offer protection for your whole life.
 Cover starts when you take out the policy and ends when the policy holder dies, with a guaranteed pay-out as long as you continue paying your premiums.
 This type of life insurance is more expensive than term policies.

-There are two types of whole-of-life policies you can choose from – balance cover and maximum cover.
+There are two types of whole of life policies you can choose from – balance cover and maximum cover.

 With balanced cover, you can ‘lock’ the size of your pay-out and your premiums when you purchase your policy.
 This means that the cost of your policy stays the same for the rest of your life.

-This is type of policy isn’t the best choice for everyone because it is one of the most expensive types of life insurance policy.
+This type of policy isn’t the best choice for everyone because it is one of the most expensive types of life insurance policy.
 If you take out this type of policy when you are young, you might also be at risk of paying into your policy more than what your pay-out is worth.

 With maximum cover, on the other hand, your premiums can change over time.
 This is because your insurance provider will link your policy to an investment fund with the intention of using the returns of the investments to cover the cost of your pay-out.
 Depending on how the fund is performing, you provider may either increase your premiums or reduce your pay-out to cover any losses.
 This kind of risk is the reason why maximum cover policies start out as being the cheaper option.